Do you know about the THIRD type of autoimmune thyroid disease?

 Real thyroid autoimmunity is not simple, but a complex overlapping web of antibodies and clinical presentations.
 The blocking and cleavage antibodies can occur in people who also have Hashimoto’s or Graves’ disease.
 The full spectrum of thyroid autoimmunity involves overlapping antibodies in some patients.

 The drive to oversimplify thyroid diagnosis has been going on for decades.
 Some thyroid scientists and textbook writers appear to find the scientific fact of complex thyroid “multi-autoimmunity” too confusing for their students or readers.
-The large number of people with autoimmune hypothyroidism makes it too tempting to simplify the autoimmune hypothyroid category and treat it as if it’s homogenous.
+The large number of people with autoimmune hypothyroidism makes it too tempting to simplify the autoimmune hypothyroid category and treat it as if it’s homogeneous.

 As a result of these myths and lack of knowledge, many people with Atrophic Thyroiditis (such as myself) have been misclassified as Hashimoto’s thyroiditis.